-Employment Law and Workers' Compensation
+Employment Law, Wage and Hour & Workers' Compensation

 We work with businesses on a range of issues that arise under or relate to the Alabama Workers' Compensation Act.
 This may involve litigating workers' compensation claims for temporary or permanent compensation benefits or medical care, but it also can involve guidance on return-to-work issues for injured employees, insurance coverage issues, the proper classification of workers as employees or independent contractors, and insuring for potential liabilities under the Workers' Compensation Act when general contractors, subcontractors, and independent contractors work together.
 Our lawyers are experienced in addressing subrogation and statutory reimbursement rights when an injured employee who has received benefits under the Workers Compensation Act is also entitled to damages from a third party tortfeasor.
 The firm also works with clients on retaliatory discharge and constructive discharge claims that are brought pursuant to Alabama Code Section 25-5-11.1, as well as co-employee claims which may be asserted despite the broadly applicable exclusivity provisions of the Workers' Compensation Act.